pkmn/engine/docs/TESTING.md

   interface with JS at all.
 The benchmark runner invokes [`benchmark.zig`](../src/test/benchmark.zig) to directly run the benchmark and report the results.

-Both pkmn engine configurations are intended to be used `-Dshowdown` build option but with protocol message logging disabled.
+Both pkmn engine configurations are intended to be used `-Dshowdown` build option but with all other build options disabled.
 Both of the Pokémon Showdown configurations are run beforehand for a warmup period to ensure the measured duration is representative of the actual best case runtime.

 In order to ensure all configurations are testing the same thing, we need to ensure that the exact same battles are generated, the same sequence of moves are chosen, and the battle results are match.